 Are Your Kids Drinking Enough Water?
 Make Sure of it Now!

-So, how do you make sure that your kids drink the sufficient amount of water they need?
+So, how do you ensure your kids drink the sufficient amount of water they need?

 Why Should Kids Drink Water?

-Water is essential for a person's overall health.
-Our body is mainly composed of water and is dependent on water to be able to function properly.
-On the other hand, kids have more water percentage in the body if compared to adults.
-Hence, more they need to drink more water than the average.
+Water is essential for overall health.
+Our bodies are mainly composed of water and depend on it to function properly.
+On the other hand, kids have a higher water percentage than adults.

-The Importance of Having Kids to Drink Water Regularly
+The Importance of Having Kids Drink Water Regularly

-The human body is suggested to have 60 percent of the water on average.
-In addition, kids have more percentages of water on their bodies as oppose to adults.
-Hence, the more important and needed it is for kids to drink water regularly.
+On average, the human body is suggested to have 60 percent of the water.
+In addition, kids have a higher percentage of water in their bodies than adults.
+Hence, the more important and needed thing is for kids to drink water regularly.

-A lot of negotiation usually happens whenever parents try to introduce water to their kids and especially its importance to their bodies.
-If their parents are trying to offer them water, the most common question of kids is, "why?".
+Whenever parents try to introduce water to their children, especially when it is important to their bodies, there is usually a lot of negotiation.
+If their parents are trying to offer their children water, the most common question children ask is, "Why?

-Our bodies may be composed of different amounts of water depending on certain factors, but generally, water offers the same benefits to every person.
+Although our bodies may contain different amounts of water depending on certain factors, water offers everyone the same benefits.

-1. Water is responsible for regulating the temperature of the body.
-In simple terms, it helps us not to get too cold and too hot in certain weather or climate conditions.
+1. Water regulates the body's temperature, helping us avoid getting too cold or hot in certain weather or climate conditions.

-3. Water serves as the carrying machine for nutrients to successfully enter and spread to our body.
+3. Water is the carrying machine for nutrients to enter and spread to our bodies.

 4. Water is a lubrication device that helps keep our muscles and joints functioning smoothly.

-6. Generally, water enables our whole body to act and function normally and keeps us in a healthy state to easily reach our optimum potentials that are needed for a day-to-day encounter with tasks and activities.
+6. Generally, water enables our whole body to act and function normally.
+It keeps us in a healthy state to easily reach our optimum potential, which is needed for a day-to-day encounter with tasks and activities.

-When our body loses water, even as little as 5 percent of it, it already poses minor risks that affect our health.
-It causes the person to experience headaches, dry mouth, irritability or mood swings, tiredness, confusion and prevents regular heart rates.
+When our body loses water, even 5 percent, it poses minor risks to our health.
+It can cause headaches, dry mouth, irritability or mood swings, tiredness, and confusion and prevent regular heart rates.

-Quite the good thing is that it is easy and quick for them to re-hydrate if kids get dehydrated.
-Simply by just letting them drink more water and to make it a routine.
 Unfortunately, inadequate hydration can seriously lead to major health and mental problems for kids and teens.
-The more they stay dehydrated and do not immediately address the issue by drinking water, the worse their current health situation becomes.
+The longer they stay dehydrated and do not immediately address the issue by drinking water, the worse their current health situation becomes.

-Certain cities or local areas have a hard time providing kids, or the people in general, with water to drink on.
-If they can, the problem is still with the safety levels of the water, if it is healthy and reliable to drink.
+Certain cities or local areas have difficulty providing kids or people with drinking water.
+Even if they can, the problem is whether the water is safe, healthy, and reliable.

 Do your kids have access to Safe and Clean Water?

-The case with dehydration or hydration is not as simple as grabbing a glass of water to drink on, but the water quality is just as important to make sure that you and your kids stay well hydrated and healthy.
+Dehydration is not as simple as grabbing a glass of water; water quality is just as important to ensure you and your kids stay hydrated and healthy.

-The water quality in particular regions is difficult to achieve and maintain.
-Certain factors contribute to this downfall of having poor quality waters.
-In addition, having limited to no access to quality waters can greatly take a toll in making sure that the children, and the people, are healthy and well.
+Water quality in particular regions is difficult to achieve and maintain.
+Certain factors contribute to the decline of poor-quality water.
+In addition, limited or no access to quality water can greatly affect the health of children and the people.

-Some of the cases that could highly affect or is affecting the water supplies from being safe consumption are:
+Some of the cases that could highly affect or are affecting the water supplies from being safe consumption are:

 • Poor maintenance of city pipes is causing them to corrode and distribute unsanitary tap water.